Allan Maruff: Early life

 Maruff was born on 14 February 1911 in Ferozepore, Punjab Province, India.
 He was the son of Margaret Amy (née William) and Frederick William Maruff, an assistant civil surgeon.
 According to Maruff's daughter, the origins of his parents were uncertain and "might have been Armenian, Georgian, Turkish or Pakistani".

 Maruff was raised at an orphanage in Calcutta following the deaths of his parents.
 He studied and in 1935 joined the Indian Medical Department as an assistant-surgeon.
 He served as a medical officer in the British Indian Army during World War II.

 Medical career and public life

 In 1946, following the end of the war, Maruff moved to England to complete further medical training, becoming a Member of the Royal College of Surgeons and Licentiate of the Royal College of Physicians.
 In 1949 he and two other British doctors were recruited by the Australian government to work in the Territory of New Guinea, where there was a shortage of medical professionals.
-He later moved to Queensland, initially working in Richmond and in 1952 taking up an appointment as medical superintendent of the district hospital at Tully.
+He later moved to Queensland, Australia, initially working in Richmond and in 1952 taking up an appointment as medical superintendent of the district hospital at Tully.
 He settled in Innisfail in 1954.

 Maruff was president of the Innisfail branch of the Australian Labor Party (ALP) and served on the Johnstone Shire Council from 1976 to 1979.